moussaka-crypto/HWID/README.md

 # Simple HWID Checker

-The Simple HWID Checker is a hardware identification or HWID tool that collects system-specific information such as hard drive data, computer name, CPU hash, GPU information, total system memory, MAC address, and BIOS serial number.
+The Simple HWID Checker is a hardware identification (HWID) tool that collects system-specific information such as hard drive data, computer name, CPU hash, GPU information, total system memory, MAC address, and BIOS serial number.

 ## How to Use

 1. Compile the C++ code.
 2. Run the compiled executable.
-3. The console will display various hardware information of the system.
+3. The console will display various hardware information of the system. <br>

-(or just create a new Visual Studio project and copy the code in the *.cpp file)
+__(or just create a new Visual Studio project and copy the code in the *.cpp file)__

 ## Code Overview